-(III) Target of the interception: (telephone number, IP number or e-mail) State (ii) y of the persons concerned e all information, as far as they are known, regarding the identity of the (i) natural or l person(s) against whom the proceedings are/may be/is taking place: (i) In the case of natural person(s) Name: First name(s): Other relevant name(s), if applicable: Aliases, if applicable: Sex: Nationality: Identity number or social security number.
-Date of birth: Place of birth: Residence and/or known address; if address not known, state the last known address: Language(s) which the person understands: (ii) In the case of legal person(s) Name: Form of legal person: Shortened name, commonly used name or trading name, if applicable: Registered seat: Registration number: Address of the legal person: ame and contact details of the representative of the legal person: stion regarding the purpose of this interception: State all information necessary, including a description of the case, legal classification of the offence(s) and the applicable statutory provision/code, in order to enable the notified authority to assess the following: • whether the interception would be authorised in a similar domestic case; and whether the material obtained can be used in legal proceedings; • where the interception has already occurred, whether that material can be used in legal proceedings
+(i) In the case of natural person(s)

+Name:

+First name(s): Other relevant name(s), if applicable:

+Aliases, if applicable:

+Sex:

+Nationality:

+Identity number or social security number

+Date of birth:

+Place of birth:

+Residence and/or known address; if address not known, state the last known address:

+Language(s) which the person understands:

+Lunguage(s) which the person understands.

+(ii) In the case of legal person(s)

+Name: Form of legal person:

+Shortened name, commonly used name or trading name, if applicable:

+Registered seat:

+Registration number:

+Address of the legal person:

+ame and contact details of the representative of the legal person:

+State all information necessary, including a description of the case, legal classification of the offence(s) and the applicable statutory provision/code, in order to enable the petitied authority to appear the following:

+order to enable the notified authority to assess the following: whether the interception would be authorised in a similar domestic case;

+• whether the interception would be authorised in a similar domestic case, and

+whether the material obtained can be used in legal proceedings;

+where the interception has already occurred, whether that material can be used

+in legal proceedings

+•••••

+•••••

+•••••

+•••••

+•••••

-Please note that any objection to the interception or the use of already intercepted material must be made no later than 96 hours after the reception of this notification.
+that any objection to the interception or the use of already intercepted material must later than 96 hours after the reception of this notification.

 (D) SIGNATURE AND DATE

-Signa ture:
+Signat ture:

 Date:

-Office ial stamp (if available):
+Officia al stamp (if available):